vanruesc/inline-import/README.md

 import data from "./data.png";
 ```

 The type of the external file is irrelevant.
-You only need to specify its
+You only need to specify a
-encoding so that the tool knows what's up.
+preferred encoding for each file type.

 ## Installation